-Do you generally check your tread depth to know when to replace tyres?
-Did you know that other factors are just as important?
-For example, the condition of the rubber, which has a direct impact on the safety of your vehicle.
-Find out how to assess and also slow down the ageing of your tyres.
+How old and dangerous are your tyres?
+Did you know that the condition of the rubber has a direct impact on the safety of your vehicle.
+Find out how to assess and also slow down the ageing of your tyre rubber.

 Wear is part of a tyre’s life cycle and is related to the tread depth.
 New tyres have a deep tread which wears down over the miles.
 When the tread depth reaches the level of the tread wear indicator bar (located at the bottom of the tread grooves) this means the tyre needs to be replaced.

 The ageing of your tyres is not necessarily related to their level of wear, but rather how old they are and above all, the condition of the rubber.
 Rubber is a material that is susceptible to change over time.